What we do

 The goal of the Endangered Language Documentation Programme (ELDP) is to preserve endangered languages globally.
 To this end we give grants worldwide to individuals to document endangered languages.
 We provide funding for documentation projects led by individuals such as linguists, linguistic anthropologists and community members with skills in linguistic documentation.

 The funds allow grantees to undertake fieldwork to record speakers of endangered languages on audio and video, compiling a documentary collection of an endangered language or genre.
-These documentary collections are then archived and preserved and are made freely available through the digital online Endangered Languages Archive (ELAR), which is part of the library of SOAS, University of London.
+These documentary collections are then archived and preserved and are made freely available through the digital online Endangered Languages Archive (ELAR).

 Our key objectives are

 • to support the documentation of as many endangered languages as possible